Privacy & Disclosures

 Notice to Credit Union You agree that our retention of checks or drafts does not alter or waive your responsibility to examine your statements or the time limit for notifying us of any errors.
 The statement will be considered correct for all purposes, and we will not be liable for any payment made or charge to your account unless you notify us of any errors within 60 days.
 If you do not receive a statement, you agree to notify us within 14 days of the time you regularly receive a statement.

-13. Notices Notices will be sent to the last address or email you provided to us.
+13. Notices Notices will be sent to the last address or, to the extent permitted by law, email you provided to us.
 We assume no responsibility for the delivery of the mail or email.

 Personal information You are responsible for notifying us of any change to your name, address, phone number, email address, etc. We will contact you using the most recent information you have provided to us.
 We may require personal information changes in writing.